Clapham alkali attack: Investigation

-Over the night after the attack, search warrants were conducted at addresses in east London and Newcastle.
+Over the night after the attack, search warrants were executed at addresses in east London and Newcastle.
 Ezedi left both his car and mobile phone at the scene, which were examined by forensic teams.

 Whilst not being treated as a terror-related incident, the Metropolitan Police's Counter Terrorism fugitive team became involved in the investigation, tracing Ezedi's movements.
 In order to locate him, detectives scrutinised CCTV from Transport for London.
 Ezedi's bank card was not used after he took the underground from King's Cross to Tower Hill.

 As well as investigations in London and Newcastle, police forces across the country were put on "high alert", with the Border Force and National Crime Agency (NCA) assisting the Metropolitan Police.

 Superintendent Gabriel Cameron, attached to Lambeth Police Station, briefed the press on the morning of 1 February.
 He named the suspect as Ezedi, describing how he had significant injuries to the right side of his face.
 He explained that the woman and children were in a stable condition and that their injuries could be life-changing, and that Ezedi should not be approached if seen.
 Cameron stated that the Metropolitan Police were working with other agencies in order to locate Ezedi, including Northumbria Police and British Transport Police, believing that Ezedi could be returning to the Newcastle area.
 That day, the Metropolitan Police confirmed that the substance used during the attack was alkaline.

 On 2 February, police raided an address in the Leyton area and the following day footage was released of officers searching Ezedi's address in Newcastle, where they discovered a number of empty containers with corrosive warning labels.

-On 4 February a £20,000 was offered for information that led to Ezedi's arrest.
-Former senior counter-terrorism police officer Nick Aldworth told the BBC Radio 4 Today programme that rewards were offered by police for information, "when there is a sense someone is hiding within the community, possibly with help from others".
+On 4 February a £20,000 reward was offered for information that led to Ezedi's arrest.
+Former senior counter-terrorism police officer Nick Aldworth told the BBC Radio 4 Today programme that rewards were offered by police for information "when there is a sense someone is hiding within the community, possibly with help from others".

 On 5 February it was reported that a 22-year-old man had been arrested on suspicion of assisting Ezedi, contrary to Section 4 of the Criminal Law Act 1967.
 He was taken to a south London police station, interviewed and later bailed the same day.
 At this point, the Metropolitan Police's theories were that Ezedi had come to harm or was being harboured.
 On the former theory, Ezedi's route on leaving the attack scene appeared to follow the River Thames, with investigators keeping an open mind as to whether Ezedi entered the water, either by jumping or having been pushed, although the police were not searching the River Thames.
 A former senior counter-terrorism police officer stated that it was "not unlikely or improbable" that Ezedi may have killed himself.
 On the latter theory, police previously warned that anyone found assisting him faced arrest.
 Former Metropolitan Police Detective Chief Inspector Peter Kirkham stated he believed that Ezedi was "being sheltered by an ally or had escaped abroad".